Postpartum depression: Asia

 From a selected group of studies found from a literature search, researchers discovered many demographic factors of Asian populations that showed significant association with PPD.
-Some of these include age of mother at the time of childbirth as well as older age at marriage.
+Some of these include the age of the mother at the time of childbirth as well as the older age at marriage.
 Being a migrant and giving birth to a child overseas has also been identified as a risk factor for PPD.
 Specifically for Japanese women who were born and raised in Japan but who gave birth to their child in Hawaii, USA, about 50% of them experienced emotional dysfunction during their pregnancy.
-In fact, all women who gave birth for the first time who were included in the study experienced PPD.
-In immigrant Asian Indian women, the researchers found a minor depressive symptomatology rate of 28% and an additional major depressive symptomatology rate of 24% likely due to different health care attitudes in different cultures and distance form family leading to homesickness.
+All women who gave birth for the first time and were included in the study experienced PPD.
+In immigrant Asian Indian women, the researchers found a minor depressive symptomatology rate of 28% and an additional major depressive symptomatology rate of 24% likely due to different healthcare attitudes in different cultures and distance from family leading to homesickness.

 In the context of Asian countries, premarital pregnancy is an important risk factor for PPD.
-This is because it is considered highly unacceptable in most Asian culture as there is a highly conservative attitude toward sex among Asian people than people in the west.
+This is because it is considered highly unacceptable in most Asian cultures as there is a highly conservative attitude toward sex among Asian people than people in the West.
 In addition, conflicts between mother and daughter-in-law are notoriously common in Asian societies as traditionally for them, marriage means the daughter-in-law joining and adjusting to the groom's family completely.
-These conflicts may be responsible for emergence of PPD.
-Regarding gender of the child, many studies have suggested dissatisfaction in infant's gender (birth of a baby girl) is a risk factor for PPD.
-This is because in some Asian cultures, married couples are expected by the family to have at least one son to maintain the continuity of the bloodline which might lead a woman to experience PPD if she cannot give birth to a baby boy.
+These conflicts may be responsible for the emergence of PPD.
+Regarding the gender of the child, many studies have suggested dissatisfaction with an infant's gender (birth of a baby girl) is a risk factor for PPD.
+This is because, in some Asian cultures, married couples are expected by the family to have at least one son to maintain the continuity of the bloodline which might lead a woman to experience PPD if she cannot give birth to a baby boy.